 Lisa: Tama, that is so beautiful.
 THAT is the most important message for writers and creatives to remember: Just Show Up.
 It’s not showing up and fully trusting the muse that brings us down.
 We can pin our funk on everything else but as soon as we allow the work to move through us, we break through.
 Tweet This Thank you Tama!

 You’ve mentioned to me that you do not write every day and think it’s a disservice to writers to tell people you are only a writer if you write every day.
-Can you say more about that?
+Can you say more about that–how you can be thriving as a writer yet not write every day?

 Tama: It’s a horrible disservice to tell writers that “you’re only a writer” if you write every day.
 Tweet This I don’t believe in one size fits all strategies.
 Every creative being has their own way of working.
 For many creatives, it’s the harshness of expectations that keeps them from writing and discovering their own genius in the first place.
 I’d rather you be generous with yourself.